smemsh/git-reltag/README.rst

 Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Do cryptographically-verified checkouts of signed tags ('*deploys*'), or
+Do cryptographically-verified checkouts of signed tags, or add new
-add new signed tags ('*releases*'), based on current tag list and state
+signed tags, with version numbers based on the current checkout.
+Three
-of checkout (branch, nearest tag, change count).
+ordinals are used to represent version info, ala the `Semantic
+Versioning`__ scheme.

-New tags are prefixed with the branch name on which the tag occurred.
+- **releases** (new tags) are prefixed with the branch name on which the
+  tag occurred, and the new version number, relative to the last one
-Deployment selects the target tag after first narrowing to prefix of the
+- **deploys** (checkouts) select the target tag after first narrowing
-current checkout (as determined by ``git describe``.
+  matches to prefix of the current checkout (as determined by ``git

-Three ordinals are used to represent version info, ala the `Semantic
-versioning`__ scheme, using a *version-sort* to determine progeny.
+  describe``) and doing requested math if relative (i.e. 'next', 'prev')

 __ http://semver.org/